-The Gigabit interface unit provides the console with a connection to the network.
-It drives a full-duplex connection to the Gigabit switch.
+The Gigabit interface unit provides the console with a full duplex connection from the WAB interface to the network via a commercially available Gigabit switch.

+Connection to the network is via a Gigabit port on the rear of the unit.
+The second Gigabit port on the unit is not used.
 The unit runs at Gigabit speed all the time, and may not be connected to switch ports that run at lower speeds.
-The second Gigabit port is not used.